 - Plane: The closest airport to Malcesine is in Verona; however, take a look also at Milano Bergamo Airport, Venice Airport, and Treviso Airport, which are bases for low-cost airlines in Europe such as Ryanair and Wizzair.
 Slightly farther away are Milano Malpensa Airport and Bologna Airport.
 From there, you can rent a car or take public transportation.

 - Public transportation: Unfortunately there is no train station in Malcesine; the closest stations in large cities are Verona to the South and Rovereto to the North.
 Buses run along the coasts of Lake Garda; bus connections can take a while to travel in this area.
-During July and August there may be extra connections between Riva del Garda and Venice, or between Verona and the Lake towns to bring Opera-goers back to their accommodations.
-During the rest of the year, some connections may be cancelled.
+During July and August, there may be extra connections between Riva del Garda and Venice or between Verona and the Lake towns to bring Opera-goers back to their accommodations.
+During the rest of the year, some connections may be canceled.
 The main public transportation company is called ATV Verona.

 - Car: The scenery of Lake Garda and the surrounding hills and mountains is beautiful from the road to Malcesine.
 However, it is a local road which crosses many towns and holiday destinations, so there could be traffic.